Skip to main content

 Driving Experience

-Small hatches may have got vastly more expensive as EVs, but they've also got a lot faster too.
-With the top two spec levels, 'Comfort' and 'Design', the Dolphin's front-mounted motor puts out more power than most likely owners will possibly need - 204PS, with 310Nm of torque - and dispatches 62mph in just 7s.
-It draws from a 60.4kWh battery good for a WLTP-rated range of 265 miles.
-Two variants with a smaller 44.9kWh battery sit at the bottom of the range, the entry-level 'Active' version using a 95PS motor and offering 211 miles of range.
-The mid-level 'Boost' 44.9kWh model has a 176PS motor and offers 193 miles of range.
-Both the available batteries feature a uniquely-dense 'Blade'-style construction.
+BYD now offers two quite different drivetrains for this Dolphin.
+This car is most familiar as an EV - and in electric form, it's now only offered with a 60.4kWh battery paired to a front-mounted 204PS motor with 310Nm of torque.
+The car dispatches 62mph in just 7s and offers a WLTP-rated range of 265 miles.
+The alternative is the Dolphin G DM-i, a Plug-in Hybrid offering a range of up to 621 miles on a full charge with a full tank of petrol.
+Go for the EV version and you get a battery featuring a uniquely-dense 'Blade'-style construction.
 Underneath the car is the same modular 'e-Platform 3.0' chassis used by the brand's larger Atto 3 and Seal models.
 And, like all EVs, this one makes a noise at low speeds.
 The difference here though, is that you can alter the sort of low-speed noise it makes - either a conventional ambient hum or, more joyfully, a sound like a tinkling ice cream van.
 Which you'll either find endearing or annoying.
-Don't expect anything particularly dynamically engaging on the move, but multi-link rear suspension is fitted above base trim and the Dolphin does give you four drive modes - 'Sport', 'Normal', 'Snow' and 'Eco' - which alter throttle response and steering weight.
+Don't expect anything particularly dynamically engaging on the move, but multi-link rear suspension is fitted above base trim and the Dolphin EV does give you four drive modes - 'Sport', 'Normal', 'Snow' and 'Eco' - which alter throttle response and steering weight.
 You'll need 'Sport' of course to make the car feel in any way energetic.
 Or to approach the modest top speed of 99mph; that's for most models; the base 'Active' version manages just 93mph.
-Across the range, expect the usual impressive EV refinement.
+Across the line-up, expect the usual impressive EV refinement.
 And ride quality tuned appropriately for comfort, rather than careering about.

 Design and Build